As temperatures turn frigid, Minnesotans turn to saunas for warmth and community

 In this way, technology has been a paradox for sauna culture, he added.
 Digital media helped sauna culture grow at the same time as saunas were billed as reprieves from the pervasive reach of technology over every facet of daily life.

-Those who committed to building their own saunas have hosted friends, neighbors, and former teammates of their high school hockey team over.
-This has created a new form of post-Covid contagiousness: “Good heat is contagious,” Auerbach said.
+Those who committed to building their own saunas have hosted friends, neighbors, and former high school hockey teammates over.
+This has created a new form of post-COVID-19 contagiousness: “Good heat is contagious,” Auerbach said.

 This core function of sauna culture spans generations.
 Juntunen's grandfather would rush to the sauna after work because it was the space where stories were told.